SandieVervondel/DataVisualisation/Visualisation4/concept-viz4.md

 # Concept visualisation 4 - Born This Way

+!!!
+This visualisation doesn't work in Chrome and Internet Explorer !!!
+Use another browser like for example, Firefox

 Work process:
   - Show all the known diseases/characteristics from the file
   - Draw the visualisation for each of those characterisctics